bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 ----

 I think the UX chasm between these two workflows is obvious, and that is why I am surprised and concerned to see CHANGELOG.md falling out of fashion.

-**If you are a Github employee**, please, improve this experience!
+So what's to be done?
+Well on the off chance you are a Github employee, please, improve this experience!
 If Releases are to replace changelogs, as I think they reasonably could, their UX needs to be _better_ than changelogs, not worse.
 A UI to see changelogs between releases X and Y would be a game changer.

-**If you are a repo maintainer** that has migrated entirely to Github Releases, please consider **maintaining a CHANGELOG.md** also.
+However, in the much likelier event you are a repo maintainer that's all in on Github Releases, please consider **maintaining a CHANGELOG.md** also.
 If that's too much effort consider **generating a CHANGELOG.md from your existing Github Releases**.
 Thanks to [**rhysd/changelog-from-release**](https://github.com/rhysd/changelog-from-release) this is a pretty simple thing to do.
 It can even be configured to ignore certain releases, enabling you to e.g. exclude pre-releases from your trunk changelog, but include them on your pre-release branch changelog.

 Thanks for reading, and above all, much love to all open source maintainers out there! ❤️

-_PS I used to have Disqus comments on but going forward I'm disabling them as they are full of really terrible adverts.
-Please discuss on HN / Reddit / ~Twitter~ X instead._
+_PS I used to have Disqus comments on but going forward I'm disabling them as they are full of really tasteless ads.
+Please discuss on HN / Reddit / ~~Twitter~~ X instead._